Chart Color Schemes

 Health performance in Cowandilla is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Cowandilla faces significant health challenges, as indicated by data from various sources.
-The rate of private health cover in Cowandilla is notably low at approximately 46%, covering around 698 people.
-This figure is lower than both Greater Adelaide's average of 51.8% and the national average of 55.3%.
+Cowandilla faces significant health challenges, as indicated by its health data.
+A variety of health conditions affect both younger and older age groups in the area.
+The rate of private health cover is notably low at approximately 46% (around 697 people), compared to Greater Adelaide's 52.3% and the national average of 55.7%.

-The most prevalent medical conditions in Cowandilla are arthritis, affecting 9.6% of residents, and mental health issues, impacting 8.2%.
-Conversely, 64.3% of residents report being free from medical ailments, compared to Greater Adelaide's figure of 70.9%.
-In terms of age distribution, Cowandilla has a higher proportion of seniors aged 65 and over, at 25.6% or 389 people, than Greater Adelaide's average of 17.6%.
-The health outcomes among seniors in Cowandilla largely align with the general population's health profile.
+The most prevalent medical conditions are arthritis, affecting 9.6% of residents, and mental health issues, impacting 8.2%.
+Conversely, 64.3% of residents report having no medical ailments, compared to Greater Adelaide's 70.9%.
+Cowandilla has a higher proportion of seniors aged 65 and over, at 25.6% (388 people), than Greater Adelaide's 17.6%.
+The health outcomes among seniors largely align with the general population's health profile in the area.

 Frequently Asked Questions - Health